 Ascent Series, the first series of the much anticipated new Vitamix Smart System models have arrived.
-While the previous Next Generation release brought an improved blending container, blending control, and a great improvement in sound level, the Ascent Series brings greatly improved aesthetic design, new technology, new blending containers, and a bump up in warranty.
+While the previous Next Generation release brought an improved blending container, blending control, and a significant reduction in sound level, the Ascent Series brings an improved aesthetic design, new technology, new blending container technology, and a bump up in warranty.

 VITAMIX ASCENT SERIES BLENDING PERFORMANCE

-Vitamix Smart System Blenders has taken a leap to the future of blending and has included SMARTRAC’s custom-built NFC tags.
+Vitamix Smart System Blenders have taken a leap to the future of blending and include SMARTRAC’s custom-built Near Field Communication (NFC) tags.
 You will see their website refer to this as “wireless connectivity” and “Self Detect Technology”.
 Simply put, the containers have an electronic tag embedded in them to pass on information to the blender base.
-At this point it appears as though this technology is being used for the container to tell the base what it is.
+At this point this technology is only being used for the container to tell the base what container it is.
 Smartrac NFC technology supports up to 140 operating parameters.
-What will the future of Vitamix Ascent and Venturist models hold with the inclusion of Near Field Communication (NFC) technology?
+What will the future of the Smart Series models hold with the inclusion of NFC technology?

 Nothing really new to report here.
-The Vitamix Ascent Seriews models have the same 12 amp, 2.2 breaking horsepower that their predecessors, the G-Series have.
+The Vitamix Ascent Seriews models have the same 12 amp, 2.2 breaking horsepower that their predecessors, the New Generation G-Series have.
 But again, there is no need for concern for power with any Vitamix as they have proven to be able to blend anything.

-The one consistent feedback provided from user is that these blender are loud.
+The one consistent feedback provided from users is that these blender are loud.
 When the G-Series was released we saw a 40% improvement in noise volume.
 We were hoping for some additional improvement with this release.
 Unfortunately, it didn’t really come.
 Of course noise can depend on what you are blending, but the sound level seems no better.
 When we asked Vita-mix specifically for data on the improvements to sound volume with this Series, their response was “With every generation of Vitamix, our engineering team is working to make each machine quieter”.
 Tests show there is no discernible difference between the G-Series 7500/750 and the Ascent Series.

 SMART SYSTEM WARRANTY & DURABILITY